amitavake/datasharing/CodeBook.md

 ==================================================================
-Getting and Cleaning data - Week 4 Peer-Reviewwd Assignment Version 1.0, Author: Amitava G. VA, USA
+Code Book for "Getting and Cleaning Data" - Week 4 Peer-Reviewwd Assignment
 ==================================================================

 1. Background of the Data: